benkenawell/adventofcode2019/README.md

 - Effect Monad, although I don't fully understand how it works, I understand it has to do with side effects
 - the `$` operator (I believe it's apply?)
   - I want to understand this operator better though, because it clearly isn't function composition.
 But I can't find a function composition operator anywhere in the language.

+### Day 2

+- Type signatures are hard!
+And I don't understand syntatic sugar like `do`
+- or it might be I don't understand `bind`, and what it has to do with Monads
+- Maybe maybe Maybe maybe Maybe....
+How do I effectively work with this type?
+It's killing me
+- I actually did get me code running for today, it's just not right.
+And after days fixing my types and type signatures, I'm giving up.
+I'm so many days behind and it's taking too much of my time outside of work.
+I don't want to be behind a computer this long!